At the Mountain-Lodge of the Buddhist Priest Ye Waiting in Vain for My Friend Ding by Meng Haoran

 Interpretation

-It is worth noting that the image of the "waiter" presented by Meng Haoran in this poem is distinctly different from the "longer" in "Thinking of Xin, the Elder on a Summer Day."
-On that summer night in the Southern Pavilion, he was the lonely figure who "longed to take up his chiming qin, / But grieved no soul who understood was there to hear it," where the beautiful scenery only magnified the regret of the friend's absence.
-On this mountain night, he also waited long in vain, yet not a trace of anxiety or resentment is seen.
-He simply sat quietly with his qin under the pines and moonlight, beside the vine-entangled path, turning a broken promise into a scene.
-This transformation precisely marks the spiritual divide between two stages of Meng Haoran's life.
-When longing for his friend in the Southern Pavilion, he was still wavering between official service and reclusion, his heart still carrying the regret of a "soul who understands."
-But the man of Lumen Mountain at this point had already achieved reconciliation with his fate.
-He no longer waited urgently for anyone's arrival, because he himself had become the most composed master of these mountain forests.
+What is worth savoring is that the figure of the "waiter" in this poem is markedly different from the "one longing for a friend" in "Missing Xin the Elder on a Summer Day."
+On that summer night in the Southern Pavilion, he was a solitary man who "longed to take his lute and play, but mourned that no kindred spirit heard it"; the beauty of the scene only amplified the regret of the friend's absence.
+Here, on this mountain night, he waits just as long, and the friend still does not come, yet there is not a trace of impatience or resentment.
+He simply sits quietly beneath the pines and moonlight, beside the ivy-covered path, holding his lute, turning a broken appointment into a scene of beauty.
+This transformation marks the spiritual divide between two stages of Meng Haoran's life.
+When he missed Xin the Elder in the Southern Pavilion, he was still hesitating between official service and reclusion; the regret of a missing "kindred spirit" still lingered in his heart.
+But the man of Deer-Gate Mountain has already made his peace with fate.
+He no longer anxiously awaits anyone's arrival, because he himself has become the most composed master of this mountain forest.

 First Couplet: "夕阳度西岭,群壑倏已暝。"

-The opening describes the arrival of dusk, using two highly dynamic words.
-"Passes" personifies the setting sun—it does not "set" or "sink," but "passes" behind the ridge, as if a distant traveler completing the day's journey.
-The word "in a breath" marks a sudden turn, describing the swiftness with which the valleys sink from light into dark—a momentary visual shift, and a poetic perception of time's flow.
-The poet has not yet appeared, but his gaze already follows the sun over the mountains, and his sense of wonder descends with the twilight.
-These first ten words draw the reader into the mountain forest being reclaimed inch by inch by the night.
+Explication: The poem opens with the arrival of dusk, yet uses two highly dynamic words.
+The word "crosses" personifies the setting sun—it does not simply "set" or "go down," but "crosses" over the mountain ridge with composure, like a traveler completing the day's journey.
+Then the word "flash" pivots sharply, capturing the swift transition of the valleys from light to dark—an instantaneous shift of vision, and a poetic perception of time's velocity.
+The poet has not yet appeared, but his gaze has already followed the sun across the mountain; his sigh has already descended with the darkness.
+The opening ten characters draw the reader into that mountain forest, inch by inch being reclaimed by the night.

 Second Couplet: "松月生夜凉,风泉满清听。"